-(Required) The name of the broker to which to deploy.
-If either of the -t or -1, flags are specified, the -b option is ignored.
+(Optional) The name of the broker to which to deploy.
+If either of the -t or -l, options are specified, the -b option is ignored.
 This is because, when deploying topics or topology, all brokers in the domain are affected.
-Without the -e and -a flags, a broker configuration deploy is initiated.
+Without the -e and -a options, a broker configuration deployment is initiated.

-With the -c option deployment is cancelled to the specific broker.
+With the -c option, deployment is cancelled to the specific broker.